fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 • **OLD\_SAFARI\_LOCATION\_CTOR**: [`ElementaryFeature`](ElementaryFeature.md)

-Existence of the global object location.constructor whose string representation starts with "\[object " and ends with "LocationConstructor\]"
+Existence of the global object location.constructor whose string representation starts with "\[object " and ends with "LocationConstructor\]".

 **`Remarks`**